Author has written 28 stories for Harry Potter, RENT, Glee, and Lord of the Rings.

 Unimportant things about me: I am a social worker in her mid-twenties.
 I am also, maybe, a rabblerouser.
 I love dance, exercise, animals, data/stats, books, and children.
+I've been involved in the world of fanfiction--on and off--since 1994 (I wish I were kidding).
 I want a small house out of town with room for goats, chickens, and Maine Coon rescues; with a garden for vegetables and wildflowers, pumpkins sprawling from their mounds, a wooden hut whose walls are green beans and Morning Glories; an oak tree, a willow, maples, maples, maples, a hammock hung beneath--I am a child of the mountains.

 On canon: I am a fan of canon.
-That being said, many characters in Tolkien's world lend themselves to a much wider interpretation of canon than his more well-developed characters allow (ones who Tolkien himself admitted were created as an afterthought; Legolas, for example).
+That being said, many characters in Tolkien's world lend themselves to a much wider interpretation of canon than his more well-developed characters allow (ones who Tolkien himself admitted were created as an afterthought; Legolas, for example), and I believe that many people's interpretation of canon is so couched in their own view of the world that the idea of canon itself is almost entirely subjective.
 From a sociological and fan studies perspective, I love looking at the ways fan writers interpret canon, and how fanon then develops (I may or may not have written my senior undergrad thesis on this very topic--okay, I did).

 Random writing note: I like to write humorous things and serious things.
 My writing is often a way of processing my work and my personal life.
-Because I work in the fields of child maltreatment and sexual assault, my writing can sometimes dip into dark and 'controversial' topics, but I will never post anything without appropriate warnings.
+Because I work in the field of child maltreatment, my writing can sometimes dip into dark and 'controversial' topics, but I will never post anything without appropriate warnings.

 On writing weaknesses: I can't spell homonyms and don't notice when I substitute near-homonyms; I struggle with spelling rules involving double consonants, as well as when to "drop e and add -ing."
 I used to be ashamed of it (once upon a time I was an English major--it didn't end well), but now I just try my best.
 So if you see "deer" written somewhere instead of "dear," "turn" instead of "term," etc., please let me know, and I will fix it.
 I have attention...issues, and I am thus working on sustaining plot; I also really need help with 3rd person Point of View.
 I am working on "getting into" my characters' heads, instead of just writing from a detached/clinical observational viewpoint.

-On constructive criticism: I live for constructive criticism.
-My entire life and self is an ongoing project.
+On constructive criticism: I appreciate constructive criticism..
 I want to become a better writer.
 That being said, I'm also human, so deliver feedback with the appropriate sensitivity, and--more importantly--rationality.
 For example: "I don't like you story because a), b) , and c)_.
 One way you can improve C is by _" is much preferred to "I don't like your story because your characters are bad."
 I need to be able to fit your feedback into my existing schema, or adjust my schema, so please give me a little to work with.
 I don't mind bluntness, but I do want to understand!
 Thank you, writers and readers!